MikeAustin71/stringopsgo/README.md

 All of the active production files are located in directory path:

     github.com/MikeAustin71/stringopsgo/strops/v2

+## Tests
+Currently the *strops* package has 206 unit tests with a code coverage of 87%.

 ## License
 Copyright 2019 Mike Rapp.
 All rights reserved.